 I have included links to the websites that I frequently refer to that happen to be relevant to my work as a gospel preaching community activist and which I have found to be helpful in the past.
 In the main, much of the good stuff contained in these websites is freely accessible, is relatively easy to navigate and there is not too many irritating adverts that hinder one from getting what is wanted.
 I have also included some fun stuff relating to my other interests.
-I updated this page (07/11/14) to accommodate additional sites and no doubt there are many more worth visiting, but more than two years on (06/04/17) a further update has been undertaken (bringing the number up to 30 – plus a few extra that happens to relate for good measure), although much of what I had prior to then still applies, even if some I links I don’t go to much these days.
+I updated this page (07/11/14) to accommodate additional sites and no doubt there are many more worth visiting, but more than two years on (06/04/17) a further update has been undertaken (bringing the number up to 30 – plus a few extra that happens to relate for good measure) and now my latest update (01/02/18) to check links and make minor tweeks, although much of what I had prior to then still applies, even if certain links I don’t go to much these days.
 The main stipulation is the website is free, anyone can access it (at least in the UK) and that stuff it contains is helpful and does not contain stuff I deem harmful or rude.
-I have tried to be balanced but recognise my selection not only reflects my interests but in cases my biases also.
+I try to be balanced but recognise my selection not only reflects my interests but in cases my biases also.

 The BBC website contains many strings to its bow.
 Besides being able to keep up to date with its good coverage of world news and a wide range of sports, I find here I can watch or listen to TV or radio, live and archived.
 I don’t watch much TV and if I do it is usually from my desktop linked to the Internet.
 I watch some live sport and some favourites like “Strictly Come Dancing”.
 I listen to radio more, usually Radio 4, and while doing other things. regularly listen to the Archers and Test Match Special podcasts and have found myself recently listening to past episodes of “Desert Island Discs” and “In Our Time”, and occasionally radio drama, which is usually good.